Fossil Creek: Recreation

 Fossil Creek's steady flow, warmth, deep pools, and small waterfalls attract visitors who wade, swim, float, kayak, and snorkel in its waters.
 Four named hiking paths intersect the Fossil Creek corridor: the Flume–Irving, Fossil Springs, Mail, and Deadman Mesa trails.
 The U.S. Forest Service allows dispersed camping in some parts of the area but has made other parts, such as riparian zones, off-limits to overnight stays.
 Other activities in the area include wildlife viewing, photography, fishing, and visits to the remains of the Childs-Irving infrastructure.

 Restoring the stream has made the area, a two-hour drive from Phoenix, highly popular.
 As recreational use of Fossil Creek increased after 2008, accumulations of trash and human waste as well as damage to forests and stream banks became problematic.
-Primary access is from Forest Road 708 (Fossil Creek Road) off Arizona State Route 260 east of Camp Verde, which is 22 mi by paved highway and unpaved road from the creek.
+Access is from Forest Road 708 (Fossil Creek Road) off Arizona State Route 260 east of Camp Verde, which is 22 mi by paved highway and unpaved road from the creek.
 The Forest Service at times closes parts of Forest Road 708 because of weather, health, and safety concerns.
 Campfires are prohibited between the Fossil Creek headwaters and the dry bed of Stehr Lake, and other restrictions apply.
-From April 1 to October 1, vehicle parking at Fossil Creek is available only by advanced permit, available a month ahead of time via the Recreation.gov website.
+From April 1 to October 1, vehicle parking at Fossil Creek is available only by advanced permit through www.recreation.gov.

-Since 2009, the Forest Service has been working on a comprehensive management plan for Fossil Creek.
+The Fossil Creek Comprehensive Management Plan, completed in 2021, is available online.